Supportedimplementation

 Achieved benefits:

-Up-to-date view of all equipment
+A comprehensive view of all equipment and its lifecycle

 Starting to use Trail